lammps/lammps/doc/src/Howto_structured_data.rst

 Line Delimited JSON (LD-JSON)
 -----------------------------

 The JSON format itself is very strict when it comes to delimiters.
-For continous output/streaming data it is beneficial use the *line delimited JSON* format.
+For continuous output/streaming data it is beneficial use the *line delimited JSON* format.
 Each line represents one JSON object.